 How to become a Neuropsychologist

 In order to make the most of their careers, most individuals interested in this field pursue Ph.
 D.'s.
-Most neuropsychologists have a doctorate in psychology and training in neuropsychology.
-A clinical neuropsychologist usually holds an advanced degree in clinical psychology and has completed a clinical internship and specialized post-doctoral training in clinical neuropsychology.
+Most neuropsychologists have a Doctorate in Psychology and training in neuropsychology.
+A clinical neuropsychologist usually holds a Master's Degree in Clinical Psychology and has completed a clinical internship and specialized post-doctoral training in clinical neuropsychology.